CScodeSS/Single-module-identifiability-with-partial-excitation-and-measurement/README.md

 These Matlab functions are created on Matlab 2021a and are the implementations of the results in [1]

+Examples of how to use these functions can be found in the two main files.

 To run these functions, the ‘PowerSet’ function in [2] is also needed.